aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 A quick method of setting up a remote peer for an existing org involves copying the existing crypto material.
 We've made this information available in an S3 bucket - you just need to download it and copy it to your EFS as follows:

-* SSH into the EC2 instance you created in Step 2
+* SSH into the EC2 bastion you created in Step 1
 * Download the crypto information:

 ```bash